alexbiediger/tcb-workshop/karate-microservices-testing/README.md

 - **Makefile paths** – Because the commands are hard-coded to `./karate-microservices-testing/...`, invoke the Makefile from the parent directory or adjust it to use local `./gradlew`.
 - **Missing Docker entrypoint** – Provide `docker-entrypoint.sh` (or edit the Dockerfile) before building otherwise the image build will fail at the `COPY` step.
 - **Timeouts / flakiness** – Tune `connectTimeout`, `readTimeout`, and `retryConfig` directly in `karate-config.js` or via system properties; reserve retries for safe/idempotent GET flows.
+- **No requests generated in Gatling** – Confirm `-Dkarate.options` points to existing features (e.g., `classpath:api`) and that any `--tags` used actually exist; otherwise Gatling will exit without sending requests.
+- **Netty native SSL on macOS ARM** – The build includes `io.netty:netty-tcnative-boringssl-static` to avoid `UnsatisfiedLinkError: no netty_tcnative_aarch_64`.
+No extra setup is needed when running Gradle or Maven.

 ## Extending the suite